10 Essential Oils & Their Safety for Cats

 Lemongrass oil can be harmful to cats for several reasons:

-• Skin Irritation: Direct contact with lemongrass oil can cause skin irritation or allergic reactions in some cats.
+• Skin Irritation: Direct contact can cause allergic reactions.

 10. Cats Can Have Sunflower Oil